Cyberlorians/Articles/AADCCloudSync-Hardened.md

 -Enabled $True `
 -PassThru

-Set-ADServiceAccount -Identity $Name -KerberosEncryptionType AES128,AES256
+Set-ADServiceAccount -Identity $Name -KerberosEncryptionType AES128,AES256 //If using 2019STIG and above you have to use

+# Install the new service account on Azure AD Cloud Sync server
+Install-ADServiceAccount -Identity $Name